ArcticLight/wordle-rs/README.md

 This project is basically a working learning example for myself.
 I'm implementing it as a project to learn the Rust programming language, and it is published here (and publicly) in the hope that you may find it useful to look at.

+At some point in the future, I may attempt a writeup of this learning experience in a set of blog posts explaining how I arrived at certain solutions, and the learning process I went through, in the hope that it helps out new learners of Rust.

 > **Warning**
 > THIS PROJECT IS NOT:
 > - **Good Rust**: While I'm trying to make this project cleanly, I'm still learning, probably even right now.
 The code may still be weird.